marcisme/sketch-preview/README.md

 # Usage

 * Make sure you have an Artboard selected
-* Select `Preview` from the Plugins menu or press ⌘P
+* Select `Preview` from the Plugins menu or press ⌘⇧P
 * Select `Preview Setup...` from the plugins menu or Press ⌘⌥P to configure the plugin